 The Difference Between Domestic Assault and Domestic Violence in Oakland

-To many people, the difference between assault and domestic violence in Oakland is unclear.
+To many people, the difference between domestic assault and domestic violence in Oakland is unclear.
 Domestic violence is typically charged under two Penal Code sections 273.5 and 243(e)(1).
 Penal Code 273.5, which is known as Corporal Injury, occurs when an act of violence is committed against someone who is in an intimate relationship with the defendant that results in a traumatic injury.
 Penal Code section 243(e)(1) is charged when a battery is committed upon an intimate partner – even if that battery did not result in a traumatic injury.

 Domestic violence crimes are distinct from crimes of simple assault or battery because there are added protections and penalties when the violence occurs against an intimate partner such as deportation, denial of naturalization, denial of entry, lifetime bans on firearm ownership, and presumptions about custodial arrangements in family law disputes.